hudec117/sf-user-perm-report/README.md

 ## Download

-Please ensure you are running Chrome 88 or later.
+This extension is compatible with: Chrome 88, Edge 88, Opera 74 or later.

 <a href="https://chrome.google.com/webstore/detail/salesforce-user-permissio/gkibdicghcpcikhjpgjoijpobdipklnp">